-St. Louis encephalitis is a viral disease spread by infected mosquitoes.
+St. Louis encephalitis is a mosquito-borne infection.
 This disease can affect the central nervous system, causing severe complications and even death.

 The Central Nervous System